by Susan Flantzer

 In 1748, the Duchy of Parma was ceded back to the Bourbons.
 Infante Felipe of Spain became Duke of Parma and was the founder of the House of Bourbon-Parma, a cadet branch of the Spanish House of Bourbon.
 In 1796, the Duchy of Parma was occupied by French troops under Napoleon Bonaparte.
 It remained in French hands until the defeat of Napoleon in 1814 when the duchy was given to Napoleon’s second wife, Marie-Louise of Habsburg-Lorraine.
 She reigned until her death in 1847 when the Duchy of Parma was restored to the House of Bourbon-Parma.
 In 1859, the Duchy of Parma was abolished during the Italian unification movement.
 It was merged with the Kingdom of Sardinia as part of the unification of Italy.
 In 1861, Vittorio Emanuele II, King of Sardinia was proclaimed the first King of the new, united Kingdom of Italy.

-Infanta Maria Antonia of Portugal was the second wife of Roberto I, Duke of Parma from 1854 – 1859 and titular Duke of Parma from 1859 until his death in 1907.
+Infanta Maria Antonia of Portugal was the second wife of Roberto I, Duke of Parma from 1854 – 1859 and titular Duke of Parma from 1859 until he died in 1907.
 As a not-quite-six-year-old, Roberto succeeded his father who was assassinated and then lost his throne five years later due to the Italian unification movement.
 Maria Antónia Adelaide Camila Carolina Eulália Leopoldina Sofia Inês Francisca de Assis e de Paula Micaela Rafaela Gabriela Gonzaga Gregória Bernardina Benedita Andrea was born at Schloss Bronnbach (link in German) in Bronnbach, Grand Duchy of Baden, now Wertheim am Main in the state of Baden-Württemberg, on November 28, 1862.
 She was the youngest of the seven children and the sixth of the six daughters of the deposed Miguel I, King of Portugal and Adelaide of Löwenstein-Wertheim-Rosenberg.
 Maria Antonia’s paternal grandparents were King João VI of Portugal and Carlota Joaquina of Spain.
 Her maternal grandparents were Hereditary Prince Konstantin of Löwenstein-Wertheim-Rosenberg and Princess Agnes of Hohenlohe-Langenburg.

 Maria Antonia’s paternal grandfather King João VI had become King of Portugal in 1816 upon the death of his mother Queen Maria I of Portugal and reigned until his death in 1826.
 At that time, João VI’s elder son succeeded to the throne as King Pedro IV.
 Pedro was king for only two months, abdicating in favor of his daughter Queen Maria II of Portugal.
 Maria Antonia’s father Miguel served as regent for his niece Maria II.
 As regent, Miguel claimed the Portuguese throne in his own right.
 This led to a difficult political situation, during which many people were killed, imprisoned, persecuted, or sent into exile, finally culminating in the Portuguese Liberal Wars.
 Ultimately, Miguel was deposed in 1834 and lived the last thirty-two years of his life in exile.